-(\) The Group waived part of its voting right in those investees to a third party.
-Accordingly, the Group's control over these investees was lost.
-However, the Group classified these investees as associates because it is able to exercise significant influence over the operations of associates but do not have control.
+(\) The Group waived part of its voting right in these investees to a third party.
+Accordingly, the Group's does not control these investees a However, the Group classified these investees as associates because it is able to exercise significant influence over the operations of associates.